smdpicker/stamps3_with_drv2605L/README.md

 ## Hardware Setup

-### DRV2605L Connections
+### DRV2605L Module
-- VCC → 3.3V
+- Connect VCC to 5V (as specified in connection diagram)
-- GND → GND
+- Connect GND to GND
-- SDA → G13
+- Connect SDA to G44
-- SCL → G15
+- Connect SCL to G42
+- Connect IN to G40
-- EN → G41
+- Connect EN to G41

 ### Button Connections
-Connect buttons between the respective GPIO pins and GND with pull-up resistors (internal pull-ups are enabled in code).
+Connect buttons between the respective GPIO pins and GND.
+Internal pull-up resistors are enabled in the code.

+### LED Connection
+Connect LED with appropriate current limiting resistor between G39 and GND.

 ## Dependencies